 If you already use Google Classroom, you can quickly import your class into a Kialo Edu discussion or Team.
 This means that when you import your Google Classroom into a discussion, students can start the activity right away as Kialo Edu accounts are automatically created for your students when they log in using their Google accounts.

 If you want to put your Google Classroom into a Team, go to the Teams tab from your My Kialo page.
 Then, click Import via Google Classroom and follow the instructions in the popup to connect with Google Classroom.

 These are the top six features that can help you quickly set up engaging class discussions on Kialo Edu!
-If you want even more ideas, Kialo Edu has a ton more tools to offer to ensure your next class discussion is a great success.
-Let us know how you’ve used our features via our Twitter, Facebook, or directly at firstname.lastname@example.org!
+If you want even more ideas, Kialo Edu has even more tools to ensure your next class discussion is a great success.
+Let us know how you’ve used our features via social media, or directly at firstname.lastname@example.org!